hiimlex/leux/docs/src/pages/Box/box.md

 #### Centered

-The content of Box component can be centered using the `center` prop.
+The content of Box component can be centered using the `centered` prop.

 <div>
 	<BoxCenteredPreview></BoxCenteredPreview>